Redfish vs Red Snapper: Differences + Which Tastes Better

 Look at this amazing redfish!

-Redfish range from habitats such as mangrove and grass swamps, coastlines, brackish estuaries, and river mouths.
-Their habitats range in depth from over 200ft to shallows of less than 12 inches.
+These fish thrive in shallow bays, mangrove shorelines, grass flats, brackish estuaries, and river mouths.
+Their habitat ranges in depth from over 200 feet to shallows of less than 12 inches.
+Much of their location depends on the season.

 Red Snapper